MartinThoma/phlasch/.github/README.md

 - DB: to store the links.
 - Shortener: to shorten the links.
 - Redirector: to redirect to the links.
-- Stats: to get some stats about the links.
+- Stats: to get the stats of the links.

 You can configure each app using its special environment variables, then you can call its runner to run it.

 ### DB

-DB is the app which stores all the links. it uses the following environment variables:
+DB is the app which stores the links. it uses the following environment variables:

 - **DB_BACKEND**